kkomelin/Drupal-Jekyll-Export/README.md

 Drupal to Static
 ===
-[Drupal to Static](https://github.com/kkomelin/drupal_to_static) module exports Drupal 7 site content in the Markdown format ready for static site generators, such as Jekyll, Jigsaw, etc.
+[Drupal to Static](https://github.com/kkomelin/drupal_to_static) module exports Drupal 7 site content in the Markdown format for static site generators, such as Jekyll, Jigsaw, etc.

 ## Dependencies